Automattic/RadControl/readme.txt

 Requires [Jetpack](http://jetpack.me/) to be installed and connected.
 [Help getting started.](http://jetpack.me/support/getting-started-with-jetpack/)

 New in version 1.1.1!
-Developers can use the following constant to enable support for CloudFlare's Rocket Loader (if the automatic detection isn't working for them):
+Developers can use the following constant on wp-config to enable support for CloudFlare's Rocket Loader (if the automatic detection isn't working for them):

-`ADCONTROL_CLOUDFLARE` set to true will prevent the ad scripts from being processed by CloudFlare's Rocket Loader.
+`define( 'ADCONTROL_CLOUDFLARE', true );` prevents the ad scripts from being processed by CloudFlare's Rocket Loader.

 == Installation ==